neoascetic/status.githack.com/README.md

 - **Simplicity**: No complex setup, no accounts, no billing.
 - **No vendor lock-in**: You keep full control of your data and monitoring history.

+## Customizing your status page

+The service description and link displayed on your status page are automatically taken from your repository's **Description** and **Homepage** fields on GitHub.
+To change them:

+1. Go to your repository on GitHub.
+2. Click the gear icon (⚙️) or "Settings".
+3. Edit the **Description** and **Homepage** fields at the top of the repository page.
+4. Save your changes — your status page will update automatically.

+This makes it easy to personalize your status page without editing any code.

 ---

 Want a status page like this for your own project?
 Create your own repo from this template and show your users you care about uptime!